 For immediate clarity it is noted here that the stringent acquisition accuracy of any slit based narrow field spectrograph, listed as $0.25\lambda/D$ in Table 1, will be provided by the science instrument itself.
-The LOWFS OSM will provide substantially better than 200mas acquisition accuracy as discussed in Section \, however, it is assumed that if a narrow slit based spectrograph is to be part of the NGAO instrument suite it must include an internal steering mirror or similar mechanism.
+The LOWFS OSM will provide substantially better than 200mas acquisition accuracy as discussed in Section 2.4.1, however, it is assumed that if a narrow slit based spectrograph is to be part of the NGAO instrument suite it must include an internal steering mirror or a device of similar functionality..